jjjpanda/OutsmartOptions/server/README.md

 The server uses ExpressJS middleware to set up all the routes.

-There are 2 types of routes, static file endpoints and API endpoints.
+There are 3 types of routes: static file endpoints, dev endpoints and API endpoints.
-Static endpoints are simple serves of files or directories.
+Static and dev endpoints are simple serves of files or directories.
 But API calls are bit more complex.
 The structure for all API calls require up to a 3 step process before they send any response: